 Stand with the 7000 other infection preventionists who decided it’s important to be certified.
 It isn’t easy, but the satisfaction of this achievement far outweighs the preparation needed to pass.

 This day-to-day learning can only come from actual experience in a health care setting.
-I firmly believe that this is the best way to help IPs become the best they can be.
-I am a visual learner and learned most of what I know from being out on the floors—watching, listening, questioning—everyone that would let me bother them.
+I firmly believe this is the best way to help IPs become the best they can be.
+I am a visual learner and learned most of what I know from being out on the floors, watching, listening, and questioning everyone who would let me bother them.
 What an eye-opener it can be to watch actual practices versus a training module on central line insertion!

 And that’s not all.
 The infection prevention activities must include:

 AND at least 2 of the remaining 3 components:

 These requirements are the meat and potatoes of infection prevention and are what, I believe, give it value and prestige.
 This certification is not for everyone because it shouldn’t be.
 It should be for those actively working in health care supporting health care providers by providing education and training.
 It is for those who have earned the right to take the test not just because they have a degree but because they learned by “boots-on-the-ground” everyday practice.